Riding figures: Half-volte to wall

 Changing direction through a half-volte is usually taught quite early on in a rider's career.
-In this figure, the rider riding on long side of the arena performs a half-volte toward the inside of the ring, before gradually coming back to the wall.
+In this figure, the rider riding on the long side of the arena performs a half-volte toward the inside of the ring, before gradually coming back to the wall.
 It is not asked for in dressage tests, but is one of the most common ways judges ask for a change of direction in the show ring, as it provides a fairly quick change of direction.

-This figure (also to be known as the 'tear drop') can also be used for more advanced training.
-For leg-yielding, the half-volte is used to get increased engagement from the horse, and the animal is then leg-yield back to the track instead of being allowed to drift back there.
-The horse has a relatively short distance to cover, and is generally naturally drawn to the wall.
+This figure (also known as the 'tear drop') can also be used for more advanced training.
+For leg-yielding, the half-volte is used to get increased engagement from the horse, and the animal is then leg-yielded back to the track instead of being allowed to drift back there.
+The horse has a relatively short distance to cover and is generally naturally drawn to the wall.
 In half-pass, the volte can be used to establish bend, before asking for a half-pass back to the wall.
-It is helpful to remember this shape when ridding through it.
+It is helpful to remember this shape when riding through it.

 Through a circle

 This change of direction is one of the more advanced, and is often asked when a rider wishes to change the direction of his circle, without losing the benefits of the bend.
 The rider starts on a 20-meter circle.
-When he wishes to change direction, which he may do so at any point on the circle, he performs a 10-meter half-circle, continuing in the same direction of travel, to the center point of his original circle.
+When he wishes to change direction, which he may do at any point on the circle, he performs a 10-meter half-circle, continuing in the same direction of travel, to the center point of his original circle.
 He then immediately performs a 10-meter circle in the opposite direction, from the center point back to the 20-meter circle.

-Properly ridden, the horse will have correct bend in both half circles, changing flawlessly at the center point.
+Properly ridden, the horse will have a correct bend in both half circles, changing flawlessly at the center point.
 The horse should not lose rhythm or forwardness.
-Both 10-meter half circles should be of equal size and shape, not grossly large or too flat.
+Both 10-meter half-circles should be of equal size and shape, not grossly large or too flat.

 This change of direction generally increases the engagement of the horse.
-It requires the horse to be on the aids, and is useful in pointing out any rider problems, as the quick change of direction for 10-meter to 10-meter circle will easily allow the horse to fall in or out if the rider is not keeping him straight.
+It requires the horse to be on the aids, and is helpful in pointing out any rider problems, as the quick change of direction for 10-meter to 10-meter circle will easily allow the horse to fall in or out if the rider is not keeping him straight.
 If the two 10-meter half-circles were not the same size, there is likely a training or riding error.